leilaghazvini/leilaghazvini.github.io/_pages/resume.md

   - *Description:* GIS Final Research Project comparing water and air quality with average income in Los Angeles County
 - **Cowell Coffee Shop: Turning Food Insecurity Into Food Independence**
   - *Year:* 2023
-  - *Description:* Research Project Presented at UCSC Environmental Studies Department Research Symposium highlighting the impact the Cowell Coffee shop Co-op has on the UCSC campus and how it combats food insecurity among college students
+  - *Description:* Research Project Presented at UCSC Environmental Studies Department Research Symposium highlighting the impact the Cowell Coffee Shop Co-op has on the UCSC campus and how it combats food insecurity among college students

 # Honors and Awards
 - **2023**